FAQsFrequently Asked Questions

 What do I need to bring to my appointment?

 Please bring any x-rays or scans you have been given, however, if you were not given any physical copies or discs, please have the details of the radiology clinic your imaging was performed at as we can access most imaging online.
+Please bring the details of your radiology clinic if performed in Queensland.
 If your imaging was performed interstate, please give the details to reception at time of booking so we can arrange access to your films prior to your appointment.
 In order to give you the best specialist care, we require not only the imaging reports, but to view the images ourselves.

 Where possible, please wear shorts for lower limb injuries or a sleeveless top or sports bra for upper limb injuries.